Reading Time: 9 minutes

 Simple: you wear whatever you want.

 Yes, really.
+Don't fret too much over what to wear in France.
 You can wear whatever you think is comfy for you.
 Dress casually, but remember that the idea of “casual” in Paris isn’t nearly the same as how other parts of the world might define casual.